jairoavalos/Facebook-Feed/README.md

 - Upon tapping Log Out, return to the login screen. (optional)
 - Add a UIRefreshControl for a pull to refresh (optional)
 - After a pull to refresh, delay for 2 seconds before ending (optional)
-     - Every other time, display an error message (optional)
+     - Every other time, display an error message (optional).
+Note: The first pull on the gif wasn't pulled all the way through.
+This is fully functional

 ###Not Completed:
 OPTIONAL: Tapping a profile picture should push a profile page